Cloud software is all the rage, and even ERP has been steadily shifting from a traditional on-premises model to...

 deployment in the cloud.
 But for most manufacturers, the on-premises vs. cloud ERP debate is far from settled.

 Despite the hoopla over the cloud's perceived benefits -- faster delivery, easier maintenance and regulated monthly costs -- cloud ERP is simply not a perfect fit for every manufacturer, particularly those in highly regulated industries or where control and the ability to customize are still top dogs.
 Cloud ERP is certainly gaining traction, especially in larger organizations and companies making a significant push into digital manufacturing.
-At least 35% of new ERP deployments in large enterprises will support a SaaS model and be loosely coupled with on-premises manufacturing execution systems, according to Gartner.
+At least 35% of ERP deployments in large enterprises will support a SaaS model and be loosely coupled with on-premises manufacturing execution systems, according to Gartner.

 But when weighing on-premises vs. cloud ERP, many companies are opting to stay entirely with their on-premises model for now and possibly the foreseeable future -- mainly because of complexity, the manufacturers' needs for very specific customizations and the realization that cloud deployments aren't always as turnkey as promised.